DominikMartin/SemanticAnnotator/README.md

 	wfLoadExtension( 'SemanticAnnotator' );

+Go to Special Page SemanticAnnotator and click the Install Button.
+After this the Extension is nearly ready to use.
+Now you have to create a PageForms Form (first create some Properties and a Template) and connect it to the SemanticAnnotator.
+Therefor you have to go to SemanticAnnotator SpecialPage again.
+Type in a custom Name and select a Form which will be added.

+Now you are able to annotate any type of Wiki content by activating AnnotateMode and selecting some text.
+Have fun :)

 ## Code Checking (optional)

 This automates the recommended code checkers for PHP and JavaScript code in Wikimedia projects